Executive Functioning Accommodations

 - Get overly emotional and fixate on things

 - Can make objective decisions in emotional situations, or knows to step back from the situation

 - Cannot take constructive criticism, lashes out when corrected

-Planning and Prioritization: The ability to plan out a project both in your mind and on paper.
+The ability to plan a project in your mind and on paper.
 People with weak planning and prioritizing skills may not know how to start planning a project.
 They may be easily overwhelmed trying to break tasks into smaller, more manageable parts, and they may have trouble seeing the big picture.

 - poor productivity

 - cannot pick out which tasks should be done first